lindseybosch/Math_Map/lala_land_userStories.md

 **ICE BUCKED**

 -[] give player the option to end the game.

+-[x] Give player option to enter instead of pressing submit button

 -[] explain game and story line in the begining of game.

--[x] As a player I want to have the option of restarting the game so I can play again -[] As a player I want the car to face different directions when I am moving right, up and left on the board, so it will look like the car is going in the correct direction
+-[x] As a player I want to have the option of restarting the game so I can play again

+-[x] As a player I want the car to face different directions when I am moving right, up and left on the board, so it will look like the car is going in the correct direction

--[] clear text box
+-[x] clear text box

--[] change fast pass box to only as * questions and all the other spots ask - and + -[] change the size of my path boxes
+-[] change fast pass box to only ask * questions and all the other spots ask - and +

+-[x] change the size of my path boxes

--[] fix main box position
+-[x] fix main box position

 -[] fix the start button bug

--[] change color scheme of game
+~~-[] change color scheme of game ~~

 -[] add a box that keeps track of the numbers you are submitting and that way you can add up points